LucernaSancta/advanced-snake/docs/walls.md

 - Use tile-aware rendering to make things look smooth and connected

 ## ✏️ Want to Edit or Add Walls?
+You can sutomize maps by drawing them with the map creator tool! \
+See the [`Map creator`](./map_creator.md) docs for more information on how to do it.

-You can customize walls using a simple CSV file:
+Alternatively you can customize walls using a simple CSV file:

 - Location: `maps/`
 - Format: